Minors and Options

 - You can select courses that satisfy both sets of degree requirements.

 All degree requirements must be met for each degree; however, individual courses can be used to satisfy requirements for both degrees.
-For example, ENGL 301 - Technical Writing can be used to satisfy the Faculty of Arts’ literature requirement and the Faculty of Applied Science’s humanities requirement.
+For example, RUSS 323 – Fantastic Worlds in Russian Fiction can be used to satisfy the Faculty of Arts’ literature requirement and the Faculty of Applied Science’s humanities requirement.
 The University regulations governing the granting of a second undergraduate degree are also applicable.
 Generally, you should expect to take at least 195 credits to complete both degrees.
 You will also need to develop your final study plan in conjunction with an advisor from the Board of Studies for the Dual Degree Program.

-There is no set schedule; however, we do recommend the following to help you complete your degrees in quickest possible way, ensuring you are also meeting your pre-requisite courses.
-The advantage of keeping individual terms focused on either Arts or Applied Science is to minimize schedule conflicts but may be necessary to mix Arts and Engineering courses in the same term to complete your program faster.
+There is no set schedule; however, we do recommend the following to help you complete your degrees in the quickest possible way, ensuring you are also meeting your pre-requisite courses.
+The advantage of keeping individual terms focused on either Arts or Applied Science is to minimize schedule conflicts but it may be necessary to mix Arts and Engineering courses in the same term to complete your program.

 |2nd Year||Engineering||Engineering||Arts (complete any remaining general requirements of the Faculty of Arts)|